One Hour Cinnamon Rolls

-These one hour cinnamon rolls do not require any yeast and are easy to make.
+These 1 hour cinnamon rolls do not require any yeast and are easy to make.
 These cinnamon rolls are perfect for breakfast and topped with a delicious cream cheese frosting.

 So when I decided to make some cinnamon rolls I wanted to make some that were quick and easy, no yeast or having to wait for the dough to rise.
 I wanted an easy dough recipe that could be made, rolled up, cut, baked, and eaten.

-This recipe delivers all of the above and is light, soft, fluffy, and full of sugary deliciousness!
-I was concerned that these might not come out right, sometimes trying to take shortcuts don’t always work in my favor.
+This no yeast cinnamon rolls recipe delivers all of the above and is light, soft, fluffy, and full of sugary deliciousness!
+I was concerned that these might not come out right, sometimes trying to take shortcuts doesn’t always work in my favor.
 But these delicious little cinnamon rolls definitely worked in my favor.
 These cinnamon rolls are perfect for beginners or anyone who just doesn’t like working with yeast.

 So the next time you’re craving cinnamon rolls, give this easy recipe a try.
 Just try not to eat the whole batch.
 You’ve been warned.